unicef/hope-documentation/docs/glossary/terms/targeting.md

 template: term.html
 tags:
   - TP
+terms:
+  - glossary:
+    - Target Population
+    - HouseHold Selection
+#
 ---

 # Target Population

-Households or Individuals who are eligible for assistance based programme&apos;s
-        targeting criteria.

-# Targeting

-Sometimes used as a term pre-intervention to talk about who we are targeting.</p>
-        <p>In other cases targeting is the term to limit set of beneficiaries within
-          an intervention.
+List of HHs candidate for a payment.
+TP can be promoted (locked) to become a [Payment Plan](#Payment Plan)

 # HouseHold Selection

 Single Entry of a Target Population.
-It become a [Payment Record](Payment Record)
+It becomes a [Payment Record](Payment Record)

+!!! note

+    - Target Population and Payment Plan is the same object in different phases of its life cycle
+    - HouseHold Selection and Payment Record is the same object in different phases of its life cycle